 - 2.34.1 Member Explanation of Benefits (EOB): - a.
 The health plan shall provide an EOB to members upon request.
 In addition, on a quarterly basis, the health plan shall issue EOBs to members receiving services based on a statistically valid sample, with a level of confidence of 95%.
 The health plan shall ensure that the EOBs constitute a representative sample of service types and provider types. - b.
 The EOB shall consist of: - 1) A list of services provided and billed to the health plan; - 2) The name of the provider furnishing the service; - 3) The date on which the service was furnished; and - 4) Paid and unpaid claims.
 For any unpaid claims, the health plan shall provide the reason the claim was not paid. - c.
 The health plan shall develop and implement a process to track and monitor all EOB requests.
-The process shall include, at a minimum:
+The process shall include, at a minimum: - 1) The date of each EOB request; - 2) The name of the member requesting the EOB;

-- 1) The date of each EOB request; - 2) The name of the member requesting the EOB; - 3) The date the EOB is provided to the member; - 4) Any complaint received from members as a result of an EOB, including date of complaint and nature of complaint; and - 5) Resolution of the complaint, including date of resolution. - d.
-The health plan shall make copies of EOBs and monitoring results available to the state agency upon request. - 2.34.2 Consumer Advocacy Project Meetings The health plan shall meet with the state agency's Consumer Advocacy Project three times per year to discuss trends of program occurrences, both positive and negative, and to discuss the services provided by the health plan during the period.
-At least one of the meetings shall be face-to-face with the state agency's Consumer Advocacy Project.
+- 3) The date the EOB is provided to the member; - 4) Any complaint received from members as a result of an EOB, including date of complaint and nature of complaint; and - 5) Resolution of the complaint, including date of resolution.

+d.
+The health plan shall make copies of EOBs and monitoring results available to the state agency upon request.

+2.34.2 Consumer Advocacy Project Meetings: The health plan shall meet with the state agency's Consumer Advocacy Project, hosted by Legal Aid Services, three times per year to discuss trends of program occurrences, both positive and negative, and to discuss the services provided by the health plan during the period.

+2.34.3 MO HealthNet Member Forum: The health plan shall attend the state agency's Member Forum group meetings six times per year (every other month).
+The meetings will address community outreach and member engagement activities and ways the Member Forum group can assist to help empower and educate members.